mikf/gallery-dl/docs/options.md

     -R, --retries N             Maximum number of retries for failed HTTP requests or -1 for infinite retries (default:
                                 4)
+    -a, --user-agent UA         User-Agent request header
     --http-timeout SECONDS      Timeout for HTTP connections (default: 30.0) --proxy URL                 Use the specified proxy
+    --xff VALUE                 Use a fake 'X-Forwarded-For' HTTP header to try bypassing geographic restrictions.
+Can be an IP block in CIDR notation or a two-letter ISO 3166-2 country code
     --source-address IP         Client-side IP address to bind to -4, --force-ipv4            Make all connections via IPv4 -6, --force-ipv6            Make all connections via IPv6